Download: The SentryOne platform solution is available on the AWS Marketplace.

 - RDP to the EC2 instance that contains the SentryOne image you have created.

-- See Using RDP to Log In to a Windows Instance from Amazon for additional RDP instructions.
+- See Connecting to Your Windows Instance from Amazon for additional RDP instructions.

 - Launch the SentryOne client from the Desktop icon.